Monday, January 18, 2010

 2. Print out your words.

-4. With black part of carbon paper facing laundry bag, layer the carbon paper under the word and tape onto the front of the laundry bag.
+4. With the black part of the carbon paper facing your laundry bag, layer the carbon paper under the word and tape it onto the front of the bag.
 I placed mine 4.5 inches below the top edge of the bag and centered it on the front of the bag.

-5. Remove bag from metal frame, and tape bag in a single layer to corner of work table so that you have a flat surface on which to work.
-(Photo below shows later stage after word has been painted.)
+5. Remove the bag from the metal hanging frame, and tape the bag in a single layer to the corner of a work table so that you have a flat surface on which to work.
+(The photo below shows a later stage after the word has been painted.)

-6. Use a ballpoint pen or dull pencil to trace printed letters on paper.
+6. Use a ballpoint pen or dull pencil to trace the printed letters on the paper.
 Push down hard to make sure that the carbon paper leaves a mark on the fabric.

 7. Using your teeny tiny paintbrush and black paint (or a combination of this and a laundry marker), trace your carbon letters.
-Allow paint to dry.
+Allow the paint to dry completely.

-8. When paint is dry, place bags back on frames.
+8. When the paint is dry, place the bags back on the frames.

 This post has been linked to My Backyard Eden, We Are That Family, Today's Creative Blog, A Soft Place to Land , and Thrifty Decor Chick.